smithanjohn/pycode/aws-automations/s3/README.md

       $  python3 standardizes3bucketcreation.py -a testsjohn4 -r us-west-2 -e test -p gw-ppd
       ⌛  Creating S3 Bucket: testsjohn4-test-us-west-2-301532132469
          Created S3 Bucket: testsjohn4-test-us-west-2-301532132469

+The S3 bucket with the mentioned naming format must be created.

 _PS: Please feel free to add PR's in case you would want to see some changes.
 Also raise an issue if you want to see some additional features._